AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 This decreases **a lot** the barriers to entry for potential liquidators and makes it more competitive, which is ultimately better for borrowers.

+### Whitelisted Liquidations

+For some collateral assets, liquidations may be whitelisted in the sense that only some specific addresses can be allowed to participate in the liquidation of unhealthy vaults.
+More on this is explained [here](whitelisting-and-volatile-assets.md).

 ## Example

 Let's say that the protocol has the following parameters for a given :